 A Brief Introduction to GPS

-A GPS (Global Positioning System) is a device, usually handheld, that tells you where you are in the world.
-The GPS unit (about the size of a cell phone) receives signals from over 20 satellites in space to center in on your position.
-This information is displayed on a computer type screen as coordinates such as Latitude and Longitude.
-Generally, the more satellite signals your GPS can receive the more accurate your location is shown.
+A GPS (Global Positioning System) receiver is a device, usually ruggedized and handheld, that tells you where you are in the world.
+The GPS receiver (about the size of a cell phone) receives signals from dozens of satellites in space to center in on your position.
+GPS apps are commonly found on smartphones, tablets, and other devices as well.
+This information is displayed on a screen as a coordinate pair such as latitude and longitude, or as a dot on a map.
+Generally, the more satellite signals your GPS can receive the more accurate your location is displayed.